teach-afp/www/input/lecture10.md

   When doing a proof, it is often the case that, in order to make some progress, it is necessary to destruct a variable which is part of the inductive hypothesis (IH).
 This situation might be a hint that we need to either *generalize the theorem statement* or to prove *auxiliary lemmas*.
-Bare in mind that auxiliary lemmas' statements might be a *generalization* of what the proof needs (see next example below).
+Bear in mind that auxiliary lemmas' statements might be a *generalization* of what the proof needs (see next example below).
 To finish the proof, we then proceed to apply the auxiliary lemmas first and then the IH or vice versa.